-For this reporting period, the F&I has six (6) projects in various phases as follows: one (1) project in pre-planning, two (2) projects in planning or design, and three (3) projects in construction.
+For this reporting period, the F&I remains at six (6) projects in various phases as follows: one (1) project in pre-planning, two (2) projects in planning or design, and three (3) projects in construction.
 See Figure C below.